Pylons/pyramid/docs/narr/declarative.rst

        view="helloworld.hello_world"
        />

-We've now configured a :mod:`pyramid` helloworld application declaratively.
+We've now configured a :app:`Pyramid` helloworld application declaratively.
 More information about this mode of configuration is available in :ref:`declarative_configuration` and within :ref:`zcml_reference`.